Navigating a Colonoscopy: A Step-by-Step Experience

 Colorectal cancer is one of the most preventable cancers with proper screening, yet screening rates remain well below a target of 80% in the United States.1 Colonoscopies remain the gold standard out of the all various screening modalities available because it is the only one that allows for the removal of polyps during screening, preventing them from developing into cancer.1

-Among top reasons for avoiding colonoscopies is fear that the test is difficult or painful.
+Among the top reasons for avoiding colonoscopies is fear that the test is difficult or painful.
 Let’s bust that myth!

 The worst part of a colonoscopy for most people is the prep, but the truth is that it really isn’t that bad.
 However, this step is critical because without a good prep, the procedure may have to be repeated.